-9.C.2 (b) Qualification for the DCB T20 Bundesliga 2022
+48. Qualification for the DCB T20 Bundesliga

-- 1) From 2022 the DCB will host a national Bundesliga consisting of 12 teams, with two teams coming from each of the six DCB T20 regional championships. - The first and second-placed teams from the regional final rounds (see 8.C.2.1.b) will both qualify for the T20 Bundesliga in 2022 if they have met the following participation criteria: - a.
-Have use of a permanent pitch to play home matches - b.
-Are able to fund their participation in the Bundesliga - c.
-Have no debts owed to the DCB or any State or Regional Board - d.
-Have charity status - e.
-Are members of their regional sports association (Landessportbund) - f.
-Have submitted data to the DCB for the DCB Members Survey by the end of October - g.
-Have met certain development criteria to be determined by the DCB Sports Committee (DCB-SPA) by the end of March 2021 - If a team does not meet all of these criteria, the next-placed club shall be promoted to the Bundesliga, provided that club meets the above criteria. - The match structure and the rules for promotion and relegation from 2022 will be published by the DCB in the winter of 2021/2022.
+- 1) All teams wishing to play in the DCB T20 Bundesliga must meet the following criteria: - a) Have use of a permanent pitch to play home matches - b) Are able to fund their participation in the Bundesliga - c) Have no debts owed to the DCB or any State Board - d) Have charity status - e) Have submitted data to the DCB for the DCB Members Survey by the end of October - 2) If a team does not meet these criteria, the next-placed club shall be promoted to the Bundesliga, provided that club meets the above criteria.

-10.C.2 League Points
+49. League Points